xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 1. Generating a public or private rsa key pair with this command:\
 `ssh-keygen -m PEM -t rsa -b 2048 -C "your_email@example.com"`
     > Note: Katalon Studio only supports `OpenSSL`, NOT `OpenSSH` formats.
-2. Enter file in which to save the key.
+2. Enter the file in which to save the key.
 3. Enter the SSH key passphrase and confirm it.
 4. Add your SSH key to the ssh-agent.
 5. Add a new SSH key to your BitBucket account.